9-1-pursuit/unit-dsa/mock-interviews/README.md

 ## Mock Interviews

-During this module, instructors will conduct three mock interviews per student.
+During this module, fellows will participate in two or more mock interviews.
 This is what you will be evaluated on:

 - Ready to go:
   - You are in a location that is conducive for an interview (quiet, good internet, ability to turn camera and microphone on)